WaveBlocks/WaveBlocksND/doc/source/manual/performing_simulations.rst

 Explicit Eigentransformation
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-In case we want to convert all the simulation data (think: wavefunction values or wavepacket data) once to the eigenbasis there is this script:
+In case we want to convert all the simulation data (think: wave-function values or wave-packet data) once to the eigenbasis there is this script:

 ::

-    python ComputeTransformToEigen.py --help
+    ComputeTransformToEigen.py --help

 According to its help text: